Does the microwave kill bacteria? What do we actually know about microwaves? How do they work? And are they the ultimate

 This results in cold spots where bacteria can survive the heating process.
 This is most evident when attempting to use the defrost function of the microwave oven.
 The surface can become cooked, while the inside core remains frozen.

-However, the heating process, like any other oven can easily kill bacteria if used correctly.
-This means fully frosting foods and cooking for the correct amount of time.
+However, the heating process, like any other oven, can easily kill bacteria if used correctly.
+This means fully frosting foods and cooking these for the correct amount of time.

 Can the microwave kill bacteria from a dirty compartment?

 The walls of the microwave oven do not get heated to the point that can kill bacteria.
 This means that you need to keep your microwave clean.
 Any food spillages, especially blood spillage from meats should be cleaned and disinfected immediately.
 Essentially following the clean-as-you-go procedure.

 Studies have shown that both E.coli and Salmonella can survive inside the microwave.
 This study claimed that microwaves can actually be microbial hotspots.

 Not only is the inside of the microwave risky, but also pose a risk in public/general areas.
 Especially in offices and retail stores, the handle for the microwave ovens have been shown to be cleaned less frequently than expected.
 Creating a high chance of cross-contamination.

 How do you lower the risk of using the microwave oven?